toyamagu-2021/argocd-mcp-server/README.md

 - `get_application_manifests` - Get rendered Kubernetes manifests for an application
 - `get_application_events` - Get Kubernetes events for resources belonging to an application
 - `get_application_logs` - Retrieve logs from pods in an ArgoCD application
+- `get_application_resource_tree` - Get the resource tree structure of an application showing all managed resources
 - `create_application` - Create a new ArgoCD application with source and destination configuration
 - `sync_application` - Trigger a sync operation for an application with optional prune and dry-run modes
+- `refresh_application` - Refresh application state from the git repository
 - `delete_application` - Delete an ArgoCD application with optional cascade control

+### ApplicationSet Management
+- `list_applicationset` - List ArgoCD ApplicationSets with optional filtering
+- `get_applicationset` - Retrieve detailed information about a specific ApplicationSet
+- `create_applicationset` - Create a new ApplicationSet with generators and templates
+- `delete_applicationset` - Delete an ApplicationSet with cascade control

 ### Project Management
 - `list_project` - List all ArgoCD projects
 - `get_project` - Retrieve detailed project information by name
 - `create_project` - Create new ArgoCD project with access controls and deployment restrictions

+### Cluster Management
+- `list_cluster` - List all registered clusters in ArgoCD
+- `get_cluster` - Retrieve detailed cluster information including configuration and status

+### Repository Management
+- `list_repository` - List all configured Git repositories
+- `get_repository` - Get details of a specific repository including connection status

 ## Prerequisites